n3ttl3t/bookmark_manager/README.md

 **INSTALLING AND CONNECTING TABLE PLUS**

-This is a gui for easy interaction with databases.
+* `psql`, `pg` and `TablePlus` are interfaces to the `PostgreSQL` server.
+Tableplus is a gui for easy interaction with databases.
 * `PostgreSQL` server is running 'backgrounded' on the local machine, by default on `Port 5432`.
 * Where it is -> localhost (i.e. your PostgreSQL server is running 'backgrounded' on your local machine, on Port 5432).
 * What login details are required -> Your computer's name as a username (or, you can find this out by listing databases in psql), and no password. (i.e. `student`)
 * What database should it start with -> The bookmark_manager database.

 **SETTING UP A TESTING ENVIRONMENT**

-* `psql`, `pg` and `TablePlus` are interfaces to the `PostgreSQL` server.

-* Multiple environments in applications:
+There are multiple environments in applications:
  * A **development** environment that runs locally on your computer, so you can click around it and work on it.
  * A **production** environment that runs remotely on someone else's computer, so other people on the internet can click around it.
  * A **test** environment that runs locally on your computer whenever you run your tests.
 It comes into being especially for your tests, and disappears straight after your tests finish.
  * Additionally a **staging** environment, where your application runs remotely on someone else's computer, at a secret link so you can click  around it to check it's all working before it's moved to production.

- PROCESS FOR SETTING UP A TESTING ENVIRONMENT:
+ To set up a test environment:
  * Set up a database for our test environment.
  * In the spec helper, set up an Environmental Variable to tell the application to start in the test environment.
  * Write a script that sets up the testing environment (resets the database) before our tests run.